rra/docknot/README.md

 ## Source Repository

 DocKnot is maintained using Git.
-You can access the current source by cloning the repository at:
+You can access the current source on [GitHub](https://github.com/rra/docknot) or by cloning the repository at:

 https://git.eyrie.org/git/devel/docknot.git

 or [view the repository on the web](https://git.eyrie.org/?p=devel/docknot.git).

-You can also use [GitHub](https://github.com/rra/docknot) if you prefer.
 The eyrie.org repository is the canonical one, maintained by the author, but using GitHub is probably more convenient for most purposes.
 Pull requests are gratefully reviewed and normally accepted.
 It's probably